grange85/ahfow-www/_posts/2014/2014-02-26-originals-our-love-will-still-be-there-by-the-troggs-covered-by-dean-britta.markdown

 ---
 layout: post
-status: publish
-published: true
-title: 'Originals: Our Love Will Still Be There by The Troggs (covered by Dean & Britta)'
+title: 'Our Love Will Still Be There by The Troggs (covered by Dean & Britta)'
+series-title: 'Originals'
 author:
   display_name: Andy
   login: admin